Catching Up With the Orellana Family

 The transplant journey affects those of all ages, and for Tatiana and Steve Orellana, their daughter’s transplant journey began at birth.
 Leiya Orellana is a bright-eyed 26-month-year-old baby who was diagnosed with Pulmonary Vein Stenosis at Children’s Hospital of Pennsylvania (CHOP).
 On December 5, 2012, Leiya was listed for a double-lung transplant.
 For the Tatiana and Steve, finding a pediatric lung for Leiya was a great cause of concern and distress, as they were not finding similar stories to their daughter.
 Fortunately, Leiya received a double-lung transplant and was discharged from the hospital on September 4, 2013- finally home-bound from a place Leiya has known since birth.

-Throughout Leiya’s journey, Tatiana and her husband resided at the Howie’s House.
-As New Jersey natives, the close proximity to the Children’s Hospital from the Howie’s House was one less burden for the family.
-The Orellanas were able to sleep comfortably at the Howie’s House and wake up well-rested for their long day at the hospital.
-During their stay, Tatiana was especially grateful for the level of understanding each Howie’s House guest shared, as each of them are navigating through the transplant process.
+Throughout Leiya’s journey, Tatiana and her husband resided at the Gift of Life Howie’s House.
+As New Jersey natives, the close proximity to the Children’s Hospital from the Gift of Life Howie’s House was one less burden for the family.
+The Orellanas were able to sleep comfortably at the House and wake up well-rested for their long day at the hospital.
+During their stay, Tatiana was especially grateful for the level of understanding each House guest shared, as each of them are navigating through the transplant process.

 “You go there and everyone understands.
 It is very comforting” Tatiana explains.

 Throughout this process, there were moments when the Orellanas felt lost and confused, however, with a courageous spirit and support from the House, they were able to persevere and see their wishes come true.